-- Sometimes chokes on his puke little and it might come out his nose.
-It bothers him and he may get upset for a minute, but that was probably just because he was scared that he couldn’t breathe for a second.
-This kid is upset because he seems startled, not in pain.
+- Sometimes chokes on their puke little and it might come out their nose.
+It bothers them and he may get upset for a minute, but that was probably just because they were scared that they couldn’t breathe for a second.
+This kid is upset because they were startled, not in pain.

 - May or may not be hungry after spitting up.
-More often than not, he would be interested in sucking, but not eating after spitting up (i.e. on a pacifier).
-This may surprise you since it looked like he just threw up the entirety of his feeding!
+More often than not, they would be interested in sucking, but not eating after spitting up (i.e. on a pacifier).
+This may surprise you since it looked like they just threw up the entirety of their feeding!

-- Doesn’t mind laying flat on his back (not for too long, Mom, jeez!).
+- Doesn’t mind laying flat on their back.

 A baby with excessive reflux: